benbalter/benbalter.github.com/_posts/2014-11-3-rules-of-communicating-at-github.md

 excerpt: "Asycronous communication through high-fidelity mediums like issues and chat illimate the indemic \"you had to be there\" aspect of most corporate workflows, and reduces the need for a dedicated management class to capture, collection, and shuttle information back and forth between business units."
 ---

 At GitHub, we have a very specific way of working.
 For one, we use GitHub to build GitHub.
 Not just for code, but to collaborate on things like Legal, Marketing, and internal policies.
-But it's not that the medium that defines the workflow (although it certanly helps), in fact, it's the other way around.
+But it's not that the medium that defines the workflow (although it certainly helps), in fact, it's the other way around.

-GitHub's communication style can be summed up in one word: asycronous.
+GitHub's communication style can be summed up in one word: asynchronous.
 Much of this is defined by the workflows of the open source community, where many of us got our start, but part of it, as a distributed company, is out of necessity.
 Like open source, rarely are two people in the same place at the same time, working on the same thing at the same time.
 Yet as in the case of Wikipedia versus Encycleopedia Britanica, distributed workflows produce better results than their traditional counterparts, and I'd argue that every day quality of life is better for those involved, as a result.

-Asycronous communication through high-fidelity mediums like issues and chat illimate the indemic "you had to be there" aspect of most corporate workflows, and reduces the need for a dedicated management class to capture, collection, and shuttle information back and forth between business units.
+Asynchronous communication through high-fidelity mediums like issues and chat eliminate the endemic "*you had to be there*" aspect of most corporate workflows, and reduces the need for a dedicated management class to capture, collection, and shuttle information back and forth between business units.
+You could have the best tools in the world, but without the necessary social norms, you're setting yourself up for failure.

-It's more than just tools.
-In fact, I'd argue, it's primarily about culture.
-Here's 15 "rules", that  reprsent the intangible in how we approach communication at GitHub:
+Culture's inherently hard to define, but here's 15 "rules", that represent the intangible in how we approach communication at GitHub:

 ### 1. Prefer asynchronous communication